foldda/rda/README.md

 [^2]:RDA data types and data structure are [discussed here](https://foldda.github.io/rda/data-type-and-data-structure).

-It is a brand new way of data exchange using RDA, for making applications more resilient to data format changes.
+This means an RDA container can accomandate any data format changes, so applications can freely connect to each other to exchange data.
+It means the content and the structure can be decided later and can evolve over time, and be flexibly handled by the application.

-## Benefits of Using RDA
+## Benefits of RDA

 > *RDA allows implementing a generic and unified data transport layer which applications can utilize for flexibly and consistently sending and receiving data.
 As the applications are "loosely coupled" between each other, they can be independently maintained while remain compatible.*